amartinsec/BadBird-C2/README.md

 ## Transfer of Data
 When a canary token is triggered, it logs information about the request.
-BadBird C2 works by passing data through the triggered tokens and reporting mechanism.
+BadBird C2 works by passing data through the user-agent of the token.
 Using this method, there are two major limitations by using the platform:
 - Data for a triggered token must have an encoded length of less than 7000 characters.
-- A token can only be triggered around 50 times.
+- A token can only be triggered ~50 times.

 BadBird C2 works around these limitations by splitting large responses into chunks and having the C2 Server reassemble.
 If the